helena-bethany/gene-functionality/README.md

 ### Population variation features

-Prior to downloading the 1000 Genomes Project (1kGP) data, the chromosome coordinates were converted from hg38 to hg19 using ```liftOver``` and the hg38ToHg19.over.chain conversion file from UCSC (Haeussler et al., 2019).
+Prior to downloading the 1,000 Genomes Project (1kGP) data, the chromosome coordinates were converted from hg38 to hg19 using ```liftOver``` and the hg38ToHg19.over.chain conversion file from UCSC (Haeussler et al., 2019).
 Population data from phase 3 of the 1kGP was obtained by downloading VCF files using ```tabix -f -h``` (The 1000 Genomes Project Consortium, 2015; Li et al., 2009).
-SNP type and frequencies, which were used to caluculate the average minor allele frequency, was calculated using ```vcftools``` (Danecek et al., 2011).
+SNP frequencies, which were used to caluculate the average minor allele frequency, were calculated using ```vcftools``` (Danecek et al., 2011).
 All chromosome SNP data from the Genome Aggregation Database (gnomAD) v3 was downloaded as a local copy, with the SNPs for each region extracted using ```tabix -f -h``` (Karczewski et al. 2020; Li et al., 2009).

 ```
 # Download UCSC hg38ToHg19.over.chain conversion file